stsc64me/DiaryMe/README.md

 2. Edit diary
 3. Selection diary
 4. Delete  diary

-5. Search diary
+### Pattern design
+mvc

 ## What new skills will you need to acquire?
+1. File plist how to use for keep data on local mobile
+2. Pattern design  for developer
+3. Auto layout and UI

-What topics will you need to research?
+## What topics will you need to research?

 1. Swift syntax programming
 2. Xode IDE for develop
 3. CocoaPod
 4. Keep data to local by file plist
+5. How to use stroryborad set constain